-It is clinically proven, that humidification improves compliance and helps CPAP and BiPAP users avoid suffering from a dry nose, mouth and throat.
+It is clinically proven that humidification improves compliance and helps CPAP and BiPAP users avoid suffering from a dry nose, mouth and throat.
 A humidifier can be extremely beneficial for those who are often visiting countries with drier climates.
 Still, even in the UK and colder parts of Europe, CPAP users report significant benefits from a humidifier added to their setup.

-Those who breathe through their mouths specifically benefit from CPAP humidification.
+Those who breathe through their mouths specifically benefit from using a CPAP humidifier.
 This is because when you breathe through your nose, the hairs in the nasal airway warm the air with heat and humidity before it enters the lungs.
 Whereas, when you breathe through your mouth, this process is not present and can lead to uncomfortable dryness.
 One other note is that allergies and illness can make the effects worse.

 What does a CPAP humidifier do?

-A CPAP humidifier houses a water chamber, which it heats to add moisture to the air provided by your machine.
+A CPAP humidifier houses a water chamber, which heats to add moisture to the air provided by your machine.
 They are ideal for those who find the device leaves them waking with a dry mouth, sore nasal passages or find the air cold and therefore uncomfortable.

-For some people, having a humidifier moisten and warm the air from their CPAP machine is an essential part of their therapy; for others, there is a little benefit so it can come down to personal preference.
+For some people, having a humidifier moisten and warm the air from their CPAP machine is an essential part of their therapy; for others, there is little benefit, so it can come down to personal preference.
 Those using a full face mask are more likely to require humidified air as they are more susceptible to a dry mouth.
 For those using an oral mask, humidified air is more or less essential.

 Intus healthcare advice:

-All though we do believe that humidifiers can improve the comfort of the CPAP therapy for suffers, we would advise that if you’re new to CPAP therapy, you should try your mask and machine before you purchase a humidifier.
+All though we do believe that CPAP humidifiers can improve the comfort of the therapy for suffers, we would advise that if you’re new to CPAP therapy, you should try your mask and machine before you purchase a humidifier.

-Choosing the best humidity level
+Choosing the best humidity level for your CPAP humidifier

 The level of your CPAP humidifier determines the amount of moisture added to your therapy.
 Finding the best humidity level for your therapy can be down to trial and error.